HelenHelene/eportfolio/RMPP/RMPP_Unit03_Activity.md

 ---

 ## Reflections
 Engaging in this Q&A exercise clarified the reasoning behind selecting appropriate research methods and data collection techniques for the upcoming research proposal.
-It highlighted how exploratory and descriptive research designs can complement each other, ensuring that the project thoroughly investigates both measurable financial losses and deeper, context-specific insights.
-In addition, the process underscored which skills—such as data analysis, survey design, and interview techniques—require development.
+The process underscored which skills, such as data analysis, survey design, and interview techniques are require development.
 Overall, this exercise provides a structured foundation, guiding decision-making on methodology, scope, and focus.
 <br><br>

 ---